 What Your School District Isn't Telling You

 Written with my co-author, Attorney Jennifer Laviano, this book is based on our philosophy that what you don't know can hurt your child's education.
+Following is a note of thanks from a reader:

 Special Education Equity for Kids of CT